-When I intentionally look for ways to make each day special, I tend to be more patient, loving and kind.
-I’m not talking about big fancy breakfasts or trips to get ice cream every day, but just little things like trying a new (simple) breakfast recipe or greeting my girls with the good morning song when they come downstairs (“Good morning, good morning.
+When I intentionally look for ways to make each day special, I tend to be more patient, loving, and kind.
+I’m not talking about big fancy breakfasts, watching Marvel movies in order, or trips to get ice cream every day, but just little things like trying a new (simple) breakfast recipe or greeting my girls with the good morning song when they come downstairs (“Good morning, good morning.
 And how are you today?
 I’m fine, I’m fine.
 I’m glad you came to play!”)

 4. Turn on the music.

 It’s funny because too much noise can sometimes leave me feeling overwhelmed and cranky, but an instrumental station on Pandora, like Beethoven or 2Cellos, provides a nice backdrop to our day that seems to keep everybody calmer, happier, and more focused.

 Other times we’ll turn on the Disney or Veggie Tales station and have a dance party, or Need to Breathe radio when I need to get moving and clear my head.
 And, of course, the Frozen soundtrack is getting played regularly these days!